saostad/fast-node-logger/README.md

 ### A very opinionated file logger and rotation, base on [pino](https://www.npmjs.com/package/pino).

-this package does:
+this package provides:

+- quick start with default configuration
-- create an instance of [pino](https://www.npmjs.com/package/pino) logger
+- an instance of [pino](https://www.npmjs.com/package/pino) logger
+- most flexibility of pino with options and prettify the output
 - create a new file in `logs` folder of root directory.
 - delete old log files
+- type safe with typescript

 ## Notice: